-IRC is based on a client-server model.
-A user runs a client program on their computer, such as MIRC, which connects the user to a server connected to the Internet.
+IRC is based on a client-server model: with users running a client programs, such as MIRC, that connect the user to a server connected to the Internet.
 The server links to other servers to form a IRC network: the IRC network structure is described as a 'tree network', or 'star bus network'.
-This network structure allows messages from one user (client) to be transported to another.
-This means that people from all over the world can talk to each other "live" and simultaneously.
+This network structure allows messages from one user (client) to be transported to another, which means that people from all over the world can talk to each other "live" and simultaneously.
 The IRC network structure relies on trust between servers, and the network stability can suffer from malfunctioning or misbehaving server.
 IRC client programs use line-based user commands that use a slash and angle bracket syntax.